kyleneideck/BackgroundMusic/README.md

 system's default output device to something other than the **Background Music device**.
 If it already is, then change the default device and then change it back again.

-If Background Music doesn't work or can't manipulate volume for specific meeting softwares, go to `System Preferences > Security & Privacy > Privacy > Microphone` and **allow microphone access for Background Music.** For meeting softwares, consider entries at `More Apps` such as `$APPNAME (Helper)` to manipulate current meeting volume.

-If this does not work, you might have to uninstall.
-Consider filing a bug report if you do.
+Make sure you allow "microphone access" when you first run Background Music.
+If you denied it, go to `System Preferences > Security & Privacy > Privacy > Microphone`, find Background Music in the list and check the box next to it.
+Background Music doesn't actually listen to your microphone.
+It needs the permission because it gets your system audio from its virtual input device, which macOS counts as a microphone.
+(We're working on it in [#177](/../../issues/177).)

+If the volume slider for an app isn't working, try looking in `More Apps` for entries like `Some App (Helper)`.
+For some meeting or video chat apps, you may need to do this to change the current meeting volume.

 ## Known issues and solutions

 - **Setting an application's volume above 50% can cause [clipping](https://en.wikipedia.org/wiki/Clipping_(audio)).**

     - Set your volume to its maximum level and lower the volumes of other applications.

+- **Only 2-channel (stereo) audio devices are currently supported for output.**

 - **VLC pauses iTunes or Spotify when playing, and stops Background Music from unpausing your music afterward.**